On additive convolution sum of arithmetic functions and related questions: Proof of Theorem

 \subsection{Applications}

 By the virtue of Theorem \ref{thm-add-conv}, we can now naturally extend and improve the corollaries that were obtained in \cite{GMP}.
-Using the Ramanujan expansion \eqref{sigma_s}, we have: \begin{cor} For $\alpha,\beta>0$, let $\delta:=\min\{ \alpha,\beta \}$.
-Then for $M<N$ sufficiently large,
+Using the Ramanujan expansion \eqref{sigma_s}, we have the following corollary. \begin{cor} For $\alpha,\beta>0$, let $\delta:=\min\{ \alpha,\beta \}$.
+Then for $M<N$ sufficiently large and $M=o(N)$,

-where the implied constants may depend on $N$. \end{cor} This result has been obtained in \cite[Theorem 12]{GMP} only in an asymptotic form and for $\alpha,\beta >1/2$.
-Moreover, using partial summation techniques we can derive the following corollary of \corref{cor-sigma/n}, which was stated by Ingham in \cite[eq.
-(17)]{AEI} without an error term (as previously predicted by Ramanujan \cite{SR1}).
+where the implied constants may depend on $N$. \end{cor} This has been obtained in \cite[Theorem 12]{GMP} only in an asymptotic form and for $\alpha,\beta >1/2$.